Charlie Carr: Indianapolis Hoosiers (1914)

 When the Federal League formed a third major league, Carr made a comeback and won a starting spot for the Indianapolis Hoosiers.
 At age 37, Carr hit .295 for the Hoosiers and collected 11 doubles, 10 triples, 19 stolen bases, and 69 RBIs.
 After the 1914 season, Carr retired as a player to focus his efforts on a business he had established in Cleveland manufacturing athletic equipment.
 Carr moved his business from Cleveland to Indianapolis in 1908.

 Providence Grays (1919)

 In 1919, Carr returned as a player for one final season, playing for the Providence Grays in the Eastern League.
 At age 42, he appeared in 101 games, principally at third base, and hit for a .213 batting average.

 Later years

 After his playing career ended, Carr operated a successful sporting goods manufacturing business, Bradley & Carr, which supplied baseballs to several minor leagues.

 In 1932, Carr died suddenly in a hospital in Memphis, Tennessee.
 He was visiting Memphis on a business trip.
-He was buried at Crown Hill Cemetery in Indianapolis.
+He was buried at Crown Hill Cemetery (Section 74, Lot 96) in Indianapolis.